BaBL86/RepData_PeerAssessment1/PA1_template.md

 ### Do these values differ from the estimates from the first part of the assignment?

-Yes, this values are differ:
+Yes, median values are differ, but not mean values, because of we fill NA values with mean data:

 ```r